openshift-service-mesh/sail-operator/docs/ossm/ossm2-vs-ossm3.md

 ## Istioctl

-OpenShift Service Mesh 1 and 2 did not include support for Istioctl, the command line utility for the Istio project that includes many diagnostic and debugging utiltiies.
+OpenShift Service Mesh 1 and 2 did not include support for Istioctl, the command line utility for the Istio project that includes many diagnostic and debugging utilties.
 OpenShift Service Mesh 3 introduces support for Istioctl for select commands.
 Installation and management of Istio will only be supported by the OpenShift Service Mesh 3 operator.

 ## Kubernetes Network Policy Management